Ab-initio energetics of graphite and multilayer graphene: stability of Bernal versus rhombohedral stacking: Supporting Information

 \ni where $E_\textrm{BG-RG}$ is the energy of the system with 6 BG layers and 6 RG layers (in the soft case, the limit ``$|$" is put in the middle of the shared layers: 01010[1$|$0]21021). $E_\textrm{BG}$ and $E_\textrm{RG}$ are divided by 2 because there are 6 layers of each.
 In doing so, only one BG and one RG surface are is subtracted, just as in the BG-RG system.
 Thus, the reminding energy corresponds to the interface energy.
 The external division by 2 gives the interface energy per atom.
 For soft and hard interfaces in BG-BG or RG-RG systems, we calculate

 \be E_\textrm{int}=[E_\textrm{SS-SS} - E_\textrm{SS}]/2 \ee

 \ni where SS=BG or SS=RG.
 Results are included in Table~\ref{tab:energies_int}.\\

-\ni \textbf{Ising model: further analysis.} The Ising model can be used to gain more insight into which are the low energy states in terms of its coeffcients (see Table~\ref{tab:Ising_fit_roomT} and Fig.~\ref{fig:Ising_analysis}).
+\ni \textbf{Ising model: further analysis.} The Ising model can be used to gain more insight into which are the low energy states in terms of its coefficients (see Table~\ref{tab:Ising_fit_roomT}).

-$A_1>0$ favors BG and states that are basically BG, but with two conseccutive equal signs in some part of the sequence (e.g., $+-+-+--+-+$).
+$A_1>0$ favors BG and states that are basically BG, but with two consecutive equal signs in some part of the sequence (e.g., $+-+-+--+-+$).
 It disfavors RG and RG-RG states with hard interfaces.

 $A_2<0$ favors both BG and RG as mentioned earlier, and interestingly, also mixed BG-RG with soft interfaces.

 $A_3<0$ favors states with one sign followed by two of the other sign (e.g., $+-++-++-$) and also RG, while it disfavors BG and hard RG-RG interfaces.